jvyoralek/flora/README.md

 Example json payload:
 ```
 {
-    "id": "calathea-1",
+    "id": "orchid-2",
     "location": "livingroom",
-    "mac": "C4:7C:8D:67:57:07",
+    "mac": "C4:7C:8D:6A:0C:36",
-    "retrycount": 1,
+    "retryCount": 1,
-    "temperature": 21,
+    "temperature": 21.2,
+    "temperatureLevel": 1,
-    "moisture": 3,
+    "moisture": 8,
+    "moistureLevel": 0,
-    "light": 2117,
+    "light": 1428,
+    "lightLevel": 0,
-    "conductivity": 10,
+    "conductivity": 105,
+    "conductivityLevel": 0,
-    "battery": 98,
+    "battery": 99,
-    "batterylow": false
+    "batteryLow": false,
+    "batteryLevel": 2
 }
 ```

-- `id` - the id of the plant as defined in `config.h`
+- `id` - the id of the plant
 - `location` - the location where the Miflora is placed
 - `mac` - the MAC address of the Miflora
-- `retrycount` - number of retry attempts to retreive valid data from the Miflora
+- `retryCount` - number of retry attempts to retreive valid data from the Miflora
 - `temperature` - the measured temperature in degree Celsius
+- `temperatureLevel` - indicates if the temperature is 0=low, 1=medium or 2=high, configurable by minTemperature and maxTemperature
 - `moisture` - the measured moisture in percentage
+- `moistureLevel` - indicates if the moisture is 0=low, 1=medium or 2=high, configurable by minMoisture and maxMoisture
 - `light` - the measured light in lux
+- `lightLevel` - indicates if the light is 0=low, 1=medium or 2=high, configurable by minLight and maxLight
 - `conductivity` - the measured conductivity in uS/cm
+- `conductivityLevel` - indicates if the conductivity is 0=low, 1=medium or 2=high, configurable by minConductivity and maxConductivity
 - `battery` - the measured battery level in percentage
+- `batteryLow` - indicates if the battery is low (true or false), based on the battery low threshold
-- `batterylow` - indicates if the battery is low, based on the battery treshold defined in `config.h`
+- `batteryLevel` - indicates if the battery is 0=low, 1=medium or 2=high, based on the battery low and mediun thresholds

+__Note: the min and max values for each measurement can be found in the Flower Care app for [IOS](https://apps.apple.com/us/app/flower-care/id1095274672)__ or [Android](https://play.google.com/store/apps/details?id=com.huahuacaocao.flowercare&hl=de).

 ## Constraints